Announcement

 - Text: [S3] Michael Sipser.
 Introduction to the Theory of

 Computation, 3rd ed.
 Cengage Learning, 2012.
-PSU library
+See Resource

-Resource page for
+page for additional

-additional useful materials.
+useful materials.